Link to USGS home page

 BEMIS, Bryan.

-Bryan is an isotope geochemist post-doc.
-His main interests are applying isotopic ratio techniques to solving environmental problems, including using compound specific isotopic ratio techniques for tracing sources of nutrients to the base of aquatic food webs, food chain reconstructions, mercury bioaccumulation, characterizing sources of DOC to wetlands, and correlating THM formation potential with DOC type.
+Bryan was an isotope geochemist post-doc.
+His main interests were applying isotopic ratio techniques to solving environmental problems, including using compound specific isotopic ratio techniques for tracing sources of nutrients to the base of aquatic food webs, food chain reconstructions, mercury bioaccumulation, characterizing sources of DOC to wetlands, and correlating THM formation potential with DOC type.
+He is now a biogeochemist at Applied Marine Sciences, CA.

 CHANG, Cecily.

-Cecily divides her time between methods development work, and working with WEBB, NAWQA, and other nitrate-related projects.
+Cecily divided her time between methods development work, and working with WEBB, NAWQA, and other nitrate-related projects.
 Cecily developed an improved method for collecting and analyzing nitrate for 18O from very dilute, DOC rich waters that was used in many watershed nitrate studies.
 She is currently focusing on nitrate sources and cycling in big river systems.
+She has retired from the USGS.

 DOCTOR, Dan (dhdoctor@usgs.gov

-Dan is a new NRC post-doc who is working on sources and cycling of carbon (DIC and DOC) at one of the WEBB program sites (Sleepers River VT) using our new automated TIC/TOC analyzer connected to an IsoPrime mass spectrometer.
+Dan was an NRC post-doc, and divided his time between working on sources and cycling of carbon (DIC and DOC) at one of the WEBB program sites (Sleepers River VT) using our new automated TIC/TOC analyzer connected to an IsoPrime mass spectrometer, and working on our CALFED-funded projects.
+He is now a research geologist at the USGS in Reston VA.

 ELLIOTT, Emily.

-Emily is an isotope biogeochemist post-doc working on our NYSERDA and EPRI-funded project on mapping the nitrate isotopic composition of precipitation across the USA, and in particular the state of NY.
-We are testing the hypothesis that nitrate in precipitation derived from emissions from vehicles and power plants might have distinguishable nitrate isotope compositions.
+Emily was an isotope biogeochemist post-doc working on our NYSERDA and EPRI-funded project on mapping the nitrate isotopic composition of precipitation across the USA, and in particular the state of NY.
+We were testing the hypothesis that nitrate in precipitation derived from emissions from vehicles and power plants might have distinguishable nitrate isotope compositions.
+She is now an assistant professor in the geology department of the University of Pittsburgh, in PA.

 WANKEL, Scott.

-Scott divides his time between managing our laboratory database and helping with method development and ongoing ecological projects, with his thesis work (at Stanford, in collaboration with Adina Paytan).
-He is especially interested in foodweb ecology at the bottom of the foodweb.
-His dissertation focuses on nutrient sources and cycling in Monterey Bay.
+Scott divided his time between managing our laboratory database and helping with method development and ongoing ecological projects, with his thesis work (at Stanford, in collaboration with Adina Paytan).
+He was especially interested in foodweb ecology at the bottom of the foodweb.
+His dissertation focused on nutrient sources and cycling in Monterey Bay.
+He is now a research scientist at WHOI, MA.

 There is more information about the "Isotope Tracers" project, including project goals and recent publications, on the NRP homepage.